What Is Bipolar Depression, And How Can It Affect You?

-- Feeling a lack of energy or tiredness almost every day
+- A lack of energy or feelings of fatigue

 - Difficulty making decisions or concentrating

 - Difficulty sleeping or, conversely, difficulty staying awake